semimod/DMT-core/doc/source/automatic_testing/automated_test.rst

     only:
       - master

-The artifacts that are generated in this step can be download from [pipelines](https://gitlab.com/dmt-development/dmt/pipelines).
+The artifacts that are generated in this step can be download from `pipelines <https://gitlab.com/dmt-development/dmt-core/pipelines>`.

 Automatic Testing
 ----------------------------------------------------------